suifei/openwrt-daily-build/README.md

 2. Add the following secrets in the `Settings` -> `Secrets` of the new repository:
    - `RELEASES_TOKEN`: GitHub token for publishing firmware.
 3. Add your device configuration files in the `configs` directory of the new repository, with file names in the format of `device_name.config`.
-4. Add your device name and corresponding feeds configuration file name in the `matrix` section of `.github/workflows/build-openwrt-official.yml` and `.github/workflows/build-openwrt-full-components.yml`.
+4. Add your device name and corresponding feeds configuration file name in the `matrix` section of `.github/workflows/build-openwrt.yml`.
 5. Commit your changes, and GitHub Actions will automatically start building the firmware.

 ## Download Firmware